davidrg/ckwin/doc/optional-dependencies.md

 * 1.0.1u of 2016-09-22 (**_INSECURE_**)
 * 1.0.2u of 2019-12-20 (**_INSECURE_** unless you pay for premium OpenSSL support)
 * 1.1.0l of 2019-09-10 (**_INSECURE_**)
+* 1.1.1v of 2023-08-01 (End of life from 11 September 2023 unless you pay for premium OpenSSL support)

 This is of course not recommended.
 But perhaps bad encryption is better than none at all in some situations.
 Or maybe you're not doing anything where